-Module SWT-PR1-M Masters Project in Software Engi- 6 ECTS / 180 h neering and Programming Languages
+Module SWT-PR1-M Masters Project in Software Engineering and Programming Languages

 Masterprojekt Softwaretechnik und Programmiersprachen

 Person responsible for module: Prof. Dr. Gerald Lüttgen

 Attention: The module SWT-PR1-M cannot take place in winter semester 2019/20!

 Topics in Software Engineering and Programming Languages are carried out individually or in teams of students, from conception, via theoretical and/or practical realization, to evaluation.
 In particular, the project concerns the development of sound concepts pertaining to the task to be addressed under the given project constraints.
 This requires studying academic literature and relevant technologies and approaches on the project's topic.